Love-and-Tolerance/Love-and-Tolerance/README.md

 - **Velvet Remedy** for updating the pack and maintaining it from 1.12 onwards.
 - **Vivian** for general maintenance and ctm fixes from 1.13 to 1.16.
 - **Sollace** for the new UI, Github management, and file cleanup from 1.14 onward.
-- **PCelestia** for GitHub management and general maintainance from 1.15 onward.
+- **Autumn Meadow** for GitHub management and general maintainance from 1.15 onward.
 - **SkyArrow** for developing our website.
 - **Thunder Kick** for block based UI addon.
 - **Vayandas** for general texture updates from 1.15 to 1.16.